Student Clubs

 CAED Student Council

-Student Council membership is comprised of student representatives from student clubs and students in the College of Architecture and Environmental Design.
+Student Council membership comprises student representatives from student clubs and students in the College of Architecture and Environmental Design.
 The Council meets weekly to promote interaction and coordination among the clubs and organizations, to exchange ideas, mutual interests and activities.
 The Council also presents ideas, opinions, and concerns to the administration, the faculty of the College, ASI, and university.
 If you are interested in becoming involved or have questions regarding Student Council, please email caedsc@calpoly.edu.

 Facebook Page: www.facebook.com/caedstudentcouncil

-CAED Student Diversity and Inclusivity Committee
+CAED Student Diversity, Equity and Inclusion Committee

 The purpose of this organization is to advocate for the needs of minority and underrepresented students within CAED by increasing representation and active participation in college affairs.
+To get involved, please contact: caeddiversity@calpoly.edu

 Construction Specifications Institute Student Club (CSI) or CSI Student Club

-The Construction Specifications Institute (CSI) is a professional organization comprised of a cross section of architects, contractors, engineers, specifiers, material suppliers, and more.
+The Construction Specifications Institute (CSI) is a professional organization comprised of a cross-section of architects, contractors, engineers, specifiers, material suppliers, and more.
 There are 146 chapters and more than 15,000 members.

-CSI uses the diversity of its members to exchange knowledge and to help advance the process of creating and sustaining the build environment.
+CSI uses the diversity of its members to exchange knowledge and to help advance the process of creating and sustaining the built environment.
 The formats created by CSI are used as the standard for organizing and communicating information in the construction industry.

 The Neel Resources Center (NRC), located in the architecture building, was started by the Cal Poly CSI chapter in 1970.
 Run by students and Fresno Chapter volunteers, the "CSI Library" was used to help students find plans, specifications, product information, and material samples for design projects and writing specifications.